Projection Sparse Principal Component Analysis: an efficient least squares method: Full cardinality and sparse principal components

-Formally, let $\bX$ be an ($n\times p$) matrix containing $n$ observations on $p$ mean centred variables.
-The information contained in the dataset is summarised by its \emph{total variance} defined by $||\bX||^2 = trace(\bS)$, where $\bS = \bX\trasp\bX$ is the covariance matrix (omitting a scaling constant which is irrelevant for our analysis).
+We assume that $\bX$ is an $n\times p$ matrix containing $n$ observations on $p$ mean centred variables which have been scaled so that $\bS = \bX\trasp\bX$ is the sample covariance or correlation matrix.
+Because of this, we will use the terms uncorrelated (correlated) and nonorthogonal (orthogonal) interchangeably.
+The information contained in the dataset is summarized by its total variance, defined by the squared (Frobenius) norm $||\bX||^2 = \trace(\bS)$, where $\trace$ is the trace operator.
+In the following the term norm refers to this norm, unless otherwise specified.